 At Ascend, we listen closely to what parents are saying, convene national forums and roundtable conversations among experts, and showcase promising programs and practices.
 Ascend is working to provide the tools to expand and amplify this new conversation, with online resources that create a hub for an emerging network of visionary leaders.

-Sparking a new conversation around a two-generation approach and low-income families includes:
+Sparking and expanding a new conversation around a two-generation approach and low-income families includes:

 - Showcasing the work of the Ascend network, including Ascend Fellows, Advisory Board members, and other partners.